BiLLM: Pushing the Limit of Post-Training Quantization for LLMs: Abstract

 \section{Abstract}

 Pretrained large language models (LLMs) exhibit exceptional general language processing capabilities but come with significant demands on memory and computational resources.
 As a powerful compression technology, binarization can extremely reduce model weights to a mere 1 bit, lowering the expensive computation and memory requirements.
 However, existing quantization techniques fall short of maintaining LLM performance under ultra-low bit-widths.
-In response to this challenge, we present \textit{BiLLM}, a groundbreaking 1-bit post-training quantization scheme tailored for pretrained LLMs.
-Based on the weight distribution of LLMs, \textit{BiLLM} first identifies and structurally selects salient weights, and minimizes the compression loss through an effective \textit{binary residual approximation} strategy.
-Moreover, considering the bell-shaped distribution of the non-salient weights, we propose an \textit{optimal splitting search} to group and binarize them accurately. \textit{BiLLM} achieving for the first time high-accuracy inference (e.g. 8.41 perplexity on LLaMA2-70B) with only \textbf{1.08-bit} weights across various LLMs families and evaluation metrics, outperforms SOTA quantization methods of LLM by significant margins.
-Moreover, \textit{BiLLM} enables the binarization process of the LLM with 7 billion weights within 0.5 hours on a single GPU, demonstrating satisfactory time efficiency.
-The code is available at \href{https://github.com/Aaronhuang-778/BiLLM}{https://github.com/Aaronhuang-778/BiLLM}.
+In response to this challenge, we present BiLLM, a groundbreaking 1-bit post-training quantization scheme tailored for pretrained LLMs.
+Based on the weight distribution of LLMs, BiLLM first identifies and structurally selects salient weights, and minimizes the compression loss through an effective \textit{binary residual approximation} strategy.
+Moreover, considering the bell-shaped distribution of the non-salient weights, we propose an \textit{optimal splitting search} to group and binarize them accurately.
+BiLLM, for the first time, achieves high-accuracy inference (e.g. 8.41 perplexity on LLaMA2-70B) with only \textbf{1.08-bit} weights across various LLM families and evaluation metrics, outperforms SOTA quantization methods of LLM by significant margins.
+Moreover, BiLLM enables the binarization process of a 7-billion LLM within 0.5 hours on a single GPU, demonstrating satisfactory time efficiency.
+Our code is available at \href{https://github.com/Aaronhuang-778/BiLLM}{https://github.com/Aaronhuang-778/BiLLM}.